Assessing Violent Recidivism in Sexual Offenders

 psychologists' ability to predict violence in high risk groups.
 Several

-schemes for predict violence are in the process of research and development.
+schemes for predicting violence are in the process of research and development.

 The Sexual Predator Laws

 In the 1980s, several states began to pass sexual predator statutes that